-- 24. (1) The duties of the Board shall be to consider and advise the Minister on any matter affecting employment initiative and without prejudice to the generality of the foregoing, such matters shall include - - (a) proposals for any new legislation relating to employment or industrial relations; - (b) amendments to this Act or any other law relating to employment or industrial relations, including the penalties for any offences contained therein; - (c) proposed action in regard to: - (i) agenda items or texts to be discussed by International Labour Conference; - (ii) the submission of international conventions or recommendations to the authorities empowered to enact legislation; - (iii) measures to provide for the implementation or ratification of recommendations or international labour conventions as appropriate; - (iv) questions arising out of reports submitted under articles 19 and 22 of the Constitution of the International Labour Organization; - (v) the denunciation of ratified international labour conventions; - (vi) the monitoring of implementation of Occupational health and Safety Standards.
+24. (1) The duties of the Board shall be to consider and advise the Minister on any matter affecting employment initiative and without prejudice to the generality of the foregoing, such matters shall include -

+- (a) proposals for any new legislation relating to employment or industrial relations; - (b) amendments to this Act or any other law relating to employment or industrial relations, including the penalties for any offences contained therein; - (c) proposed action in regard to: - (i) agenda items or texts to be discussed by International Labour Conference; - (ii) the submission of international conventions or recommendations to the authorities empowered to enact legislation; - (iii) measures to provide for the implementation or recommendations or ratification of international labour conventions;

+- (iv) questions arising out of reports submitted under articles 19 and 22 of the Constitution of the International Labour Organization; - (v) the denunciation of ratified international labour conventions; - (vi) the monitoring of implementation of occupational health and safety standards.

-- (2) The Minister shall consult the Board on all proposed new legislation or amendment to any legislation before such proposed legislation referred to in subsection (1) or amendment is brought before Parliament.
+(2) The Minister shall consult the Board on all proposed new legislation or amendment to any legislation before such proposed legislation referred to in sub-section (1) or amendment is brought before Parliament.

 - (3) The Board shall -

-- (a) receive notice in terms of section 41;
+- (a) receive notice in terms of section 40;

 - (b) in consultation with the Commission, set out rules of procedure for the Commission;

 - (c) have power to set up sub committees.

-Meetings of the Board.
+Meetings of the Board

-- 25. (1) A quorum for the Board shall be - - (a) the Chairperson who shall only have a deliberate vote if that Chairperson is the Commissioner of Labour or the Deputy Commissioner of Labour; - (b) two of the members representing employees' interests or their alternates; - (c) two of the members representing employers' interests or their alternates; - (d) two of the members representing the Government or their alternates. - (2) In the absence of an agreement, the Board shall carry out its decisions by the vote of the majority. - (3) The Board shall have the power to co-opt other persons as members for any particular purpose approved by the Minister and such persons shall have all the rights and privileges accorded to Board members except the right to vote. - (4) The Board shall meet - - (a) at the initiative of the Chairperson of the Board at least four times in a calendar year; - (b) upon the petition of any six members and within ten working days from receipt of the petition by the Secretary. - (5) Subject to this section, the Board shall regulate its own procedure.
+25. (1) A quorum for the Board shall be -

+- (a) the Chairperson who shall only have a casting vote if that Chairperson is the Commissioner of Labour or the Deputy Commissioner of Labour; - (b) two of the members representing employees' interests or their alternates; - (c) two of the members representing employers' interests or their alternates; - (d) two of the members representing the Government or their alternates. - (2) In the absence of an agreement, the Board shall carry out its decisions by the vote of the majority: Provided that in the case of the Government representatives, each one of them shall carry 2 votes.

+(3) The Board shall have the power to co-opt other persons as members for any particular purpose approved by the Minister and such persons shall have all the rights and privileges accorded to Board members except the right to vote.

+- (4) The Board shall meet - - (a) at the initiative of the Chairperson of the Board at least four times in a calendar year; - (b) upon the petition of any six members and within ten working days from receipt of the petition by the Secretary. - (5) Subject to this section, the Board shall regulate its own procedure.

-PART VI: EMPLOYEE, STAFF AND EMPLOYER ORGANIZATIONS, FEDERATIONS AND INTERNATIONAL ORGANIZATIONS.
+PART IV: EMPLOYEE, STAFF AND EMPLOYER ORGANIZATIONS, FEDERATIONS AND INTERNATIONAL ORGANIZATIONS